 Tired of the same ‘do?
 It’s time to get a new haircut for men!
 If you’re gunning for a clean, fresh look, you may want to check out different short haircuts for men, like the bowl cut or short cuts with faded sides.
 You may also want to explore new hairstyles that will give your everyday look a fresh take.
 Don’t know where to start?
-We’ve rounded up easy, wearable hairstyles for men.
+We’ve rounded up different hairstyles for men.
 Check them out, and you might just find your signature look!

 Your Ultimate Guide to Popular Hairstyles for Men

 1. Two-Block Haircut